wraihan/jalur-gemilang/README.md

 # Jalur-Gemilang

-Jalur Gemilang (Flag of Malaysia) drawn in ConTeXt LMTX (LUAMETATEX engine).
+Jalur Gemilang (Flag of Malaysia) drawn in ConTeXt (LUAMETATEX engine).

 Files' processing is automated with the help of scripts provided by Dave Jarvis in his [blog posts](https://dave.autonoma.ca/blog/) chiefly titled '**Typesetting Markdown**' (from Part 1 to 8).
 1. Place `build-template` into `~/bin` directory (make sure the PATH environment variable is set); &